 Which Risk Assessment Methodologies Can Be Used?

-- Determine the dangers
+- Identify the dangers

 - Determine who could be the most harmed and how

-Qualitative Risk Assessment
+1. Qualitative Risk Assessment

-Quantitative Risk Assessment
+2. Quantitative Risk Assessment

 The quantitative risk assessment uses numbers and data to estimate the cost of risk.
-For example, if an organization ships $1 million of sales daily, you can calculate the aggregate cost of downtime due to an operational loss event.
+For example, if an organization does $1 million of sales daily, you can calculate the aggregate cost of downtime due to an operational loss event.

-Generic Risk Assessment
+3. Generic Risk Assessment

 Generic risk assessments are designed to save paperwork and duplication of effort.
 As a result, they will frequently be applied for similar activities or equipment across several sites, divisions, or business units.
-In addition, it can serve as a template for risk assessments, outlining the dangers and risks often associated with a specific action.
+Also, it can serve as a template for risk assessments, outlining the dangers and risks often associated with a specific action.

-Dynamic Risk Assessment
+4. Dynamic Risk Assessment

-Manage Strategic and Operational Risk Seamlessly with ZenGRC
+Manage Strategic and Operational Risks with ZenGRC

-Get better visibility into risks, see where they’re changing across your organization, and operationalize risk management.
 Click here to schedule a demo of ZenGRC.